-And to select a different test runner, say, nrunner:
+And to select a different test runner, say, the legacy runner:

-'''

-avocado run --test-runner=nrunner ...
+avocado run --test-runner=runner ...

-'''

 Wrap executables run by tests

 Avocado allows the instrumentation of executables being run by a test in a transparent way.
 The user specifies a script ("the wrapper") to be used to run the actual program called by the test.